-No sandwich lunches are a must have when you have kids who don’t enjoy sandwiches.
-These tips will show you simple ways to make no sandwich lunches without dreading mornings.
-From healthy pizza to letting them make their own sandwiches, I’m giving you all of my secrets for how to make no sandwich lunches your kids will actually want to eat – no more coming home with full lunchboxes!
+No sandwich lunches are a must-have when you have kids who don’t enjoy traditional mid-day options.
+These tips and ideas will make mornings packing meals simple and argument free.
+From quick pizzas to DIY options, I’m giving you all of my secrets for how to make unique lunches your kids will actually want to eat.

 When I met Alex I thought it was so weird that he hated cold cuts.
 As a kid who grew up on turkey sandwiches and Italian subs, it just seemed off.
 I proceeded to (and still do) make fun of him regularly because really – who doesn’t love cold cut sandwiches?

 And then like all things in parenting, I had kids and the world gave me kids who don’t care for sandwiches to spite me.

 Thankfully, there are so many options for wholesome foods that we can send to school.
 Today I’m sharing some of my favorite tips and ideas for sending no sandwich lunches to school.

 Make sure you bookmark or pin this post so that you can find it easily during your next lunch rut.

 My Favorite Tips for No Sandwich Lunches

 As an Amazon Associate, I earn from qualifying purchases.

 Remember lunchables?
 Make a homemade version for half the cost and with much better ingredients.
 Place silicone cupcake liners into a square lunch container and add crackers, meat and cheese and snacks into the sections.